-The PC's support for these two sites, as expressed in its resolution of 2 December 2015 takes account of strong support for LGS status indicated at a public meeting, attended by over 100 people, in NSP on 19 November 2015, and also a village-wide survey in December 2015, to which 45% of village households responded, with 98% in favour of designation.
+16.18.
+Community support for these two sites, as evidenced by the PC in its resolution of 2 December 2015 takes account of strong support for LGS status indicated at a public meeting, attended by over 100 people, in NSP on 19 November 2015, and also a village-wide survey in December 2015, to which 45% of village households responded, with 98% in favour of designation.